This app’s video lifting lessons keep blue-collar workforces strong

 “If we can teach these folks basic rules for human movement, and say, ‘Yes, there is a better and a worse way to move,’ that’s really how we win.
 That’s how we help blue-collar, underserved populations stay injury-free so they can work hard all day long and then go home and enjoy their lives outside of work, too.”

-Kanner’s company, which launched commercially at the end of 2015, has been providing a form of preventative medicine for both the workers who keep these companies humming, and cost reduction for the companies, including Penske Logistics and Nestlé Waters.
+Kanner’s company, which launched commercially at the end of 2015, has been providing a form of preventative medicine for the workers who keep America humming, and cost reduction for companies, including Penske Logistics and Nestlé Waters.
 Worklete trains workforces to move in better, smarter, and safer ways, whether that’s teaching the proper driving posture when operating a forklift or the best technique for lifting a five-gallon water jug.

 This might sound trivial, but it’s not.

-“It’s a 42.5-pound water bottle,” Kanners tells Fast Company in a phone interview.
+“It’s a 42.5-pound water bottle,” Kanner tells Fast Company in a phone interview.
 “These guys touch it like 300 times a day, so that’s over 12,000 pounds worth of weight.
 Now, it’s in very small segments, but you and I lift that much weight in a week, maybe a month–these guys are lifting it each and every day.”

 Worklete, which operates with the tagline, “Work Like an Athlete,” is delivering real, accessible physical education where it hasn’t previously existed.
 When it comes to lifting that jug, at least, it’s best to assume the “power stance,” with both feet pointing forward and legs shoulder-width apart.
 Then comes a practiced hip hinge and squat, which helps support and power the load on its way up to your preferred shoulder.